 What’s The Best Sleeping Position?

 This is one of the most common questions we get from patients.
-Considering you spend nearly one-third of your life sleeping, this is an important question!
+Considering you spend nearly one-third of your life sleeping, this is an important question to ask!

 Top researchers have found one of the best positions to sleep is on your side with your head supported, shoulders centered, and a pillow between your legs.
 This allows for the best spine alignment and reduces the pressure on your neck, lower back, hips, and legs – all of which leads to a more restful night of sleep.